 And don’t argue with this advice.
 Whatever you think you know about the law when it comes to this, I guarantee ya, you don’t.
 The best thing you can do for yourself is operate under the assumption that your colleague’s business is as important to them as yours is to you.
 They have every right under the law to go after you, in whatever way they see fit, if you infringe upon their established trade name.
 That’s their livelihood after all.
 You wouldn’t want someone doing that to you, right?
 You remember what they say about “do unto others,” don’t you?

 So here’s what you can do, once you find a name you like, to ensure you are not infringing on anyone else in your industry:

 - Conduct a search in your industry directories.
 Make sure no one else is using the same or similar name already.

 - Conduct a search for the name (or the predominant unique identifier) in several different search engines.
 Use Google, MSN, Yahoo, Chrome and any others you might think of.
 Better to be thorough now than sorry later.
-Example: If you want to use “Dizzy Admin Support,” you should search for “Dizzy Virtual Assistant,” “Dizzy Virtual Assistants,” “Dizzy Business Support, “Dizzy Administration, “Dizzy Administrative,” etc. If another colleague is using “Dizzy” in their name, forget about using that word.
+Example: If you want to use “Dizzy Admin Support,” you should search for “Dizzy Admin,” “Dizzy Administration, “Dizzy Administrative,”“Dizzy Business Support,” etc. If someone else in our industry is already using “Dizzy” in their name, forget about using that word.